Sarsaparella/FreeMetagenomics_2.0/phase_0/README.md

 Amound 20 min for 30Gb.
 Time increases linearly.

 ## Step 4: shit of shit
-> ... they were assembled with metaSPAdes (v.3.11.1 or v.3.12 if required)53.
+> ... they were assembled with metaSPAdes (v.3.11.1 or v.3.12 if required).
 The resulting scaffolded contigs (hereafter scaffolds) were finally filtered by length (≥1 kb).

 ## Step 5: mapping
 > ... metagenomic samples were grouped into several sets and, for each sample set, the quality-controlled metagenomic reads from all samples were individually mapped against the scaffolds of each sample, resulting in the following numbers of pairwise readset to scaffold mappings